 Introduction to wax carving and lost wax casting

-Practiced by artisans for thousands of years, lost wax casting is an ancient technique used to produce one-of-a-kind metal sculptures.
-You can actually find a small exhibit about it at the Royal Ontario Museum:
+Lost wax casting is an ancient technique used to produce one-of-a-kind metal sculptures.
+You can even find a small exhibit about it at the Royal Ontario Museum.

 The Koi Fish ring is one of my first and favourite designs made using this method.
 It is essentially a tiny piece of sculpture, handcarved from jeweller's wax and cast in precious metal.
 Below, you can see my wax model before casting (on the left), and the finished gold ring beside it.